embedded-sec/halucinator/README.md

 A tool to convert the STM's Software Workbench for STM (SW4STM) was developed to enable compiling their IDE projects using make.
 This has only been tested on a few STM32F4 examples from STM32Cube_F4_V1.21.0.
-It compile them as cortex-m3 devices and not cortex-m4 to enable easier emulation in QEMU.
+It compiles them as cortex-m3 devices and not cortex-m4 to enable easier emulation in QEMU.

 To use go into the directory below the SW4STM32 directory in the project and run